-We supported our newly established Information Advice and Assistance (IAA) Service by working towards the national IAA framework requirements around qualifications and relevant training for front line workers.
+We supported our newly established IAA Service by working towards the national IAA framework requirements around qualifications and relevant training for front line workers.

 We increased our numbers of student social workers across Adults and Children's services.
 In 2021, we offered 4 social work traineeships to Flintshire employees.
-In 2022, we were able to increase this offer to 10 traineeship places, so currently have 9 first year trainees (one withdrawal).
+In 2022, we were able to increase this offer to ten traineeship places, so currently have nine first year trainees (one withdrawal).

-We offered 4 places to social work staff undertaking Pre-AMHP (Approved Mental Health Practitioner) qualification with 2 going ahead and 2 withdrawing.
-There are 3 staff undertaking the AMHP Award with Glyndwr University.
+We offered four places to social work staff undertaking Pre-AMHP (Approved Mental Health Practitioner) qualification with two going ahead and two withdrawing.
+There are three staff undertaking the AMHP Award with Wrexham University (formerly Glyndwr University).

-There are 8 social work staff currently completing the Practice Assessor Award.
+There are eight social work staff currently completing the Practice Assessor Award.